nimrodpar/CourseraMLAssignments/README.md

 #### Advanced Topics
 * **Online Learning**: If you have a large steady stream of datapoints (like in a online website with lots of users), you can afford to use each datapoint once.

+## Week 11 (Photo OCR)
+* When **Synthesizing data by introducing distrotions**, It usually does not help to add purely random noise to your data (say `x = intesity of pixel` and then `x = x + random noise`).
+It does help to add noise that represents what could happen in the test set, like bad reception or crowd in cell phone conversations.
+* Explore how hard it is to get more data.
+Ask **"how much work is it to get 10x the data we have right now?"** and if the answer is "it's very easy", it's probably a good idea to do that.
+* A good idea is to mechanise the data collection process by using frameworks like *Mechanical Turk*, etc.
+* When working on on a pipeline system (like OCR when you first have 3 steps like Text Detection, Character Segmentation and Character Recognition), it's a good idea to use **Ceiling Analysis** to figure out in what part to apply efforts.
+You start by going to the first part and manually providing it with 100% accuracy, and then see how the overall accuracy of the pipeline improves.
+Then you go to the second stage (while keeping the manual changes in the first part! as these coalesce) and do the same there, and so on.
+Put your effort on *imporving the parts that improve overall accuracy the most*.